offsoc/onionplan/docs/1 - Proposals/Usability/Discovery/README.md

 * *Required*: basic requirements.
 * *Desired*: what would be nice to have.
-* *Dream/Bluesky*: what would be great, but currently not practial or achievable.
+* *Dream/Bluesky*: what would be great, but currently not practical or achievable.

 ### Common for both Traditional address translation and Onion Names